rSignal86/BuddyLabelMaker/README.md

 ## dontBuyMeACoffee

 Seriously, don't buy me a coffee.
 I don't want your money.
-If you feel an overwhelming urge to spend money because this tool saved your sanity, go buy yourself a soda.
+If you feel an overwhelming urge to spend money because this tool saved your sanity, go buy yourself a sugar free soda.
 Or buy more label rolls for your "Buddy".

 73 de LB6QJ